MaaAssistantArknights/MaaAssistantArknights/docs/en-us/manual/introduction/integrated-strategy.md

 All features involving auto-battle require a stable game frame rate of at least 60 frames, including but not limited to Copilot and Auto I.S..
 :::

-- Please pin the corresponding I.S. theme to the terminal in the game.
+- Please pin the corresponding I.S. theme to the terminal of the game.
 Although automatic navigation is currently available, long-term usability is not guaranteed.
-- If there is exploration of non-target themes (such as if you plan to use MAA to brush Mizuki, but there is still an unfinished exploration of Phantom), please end it manually.
+- If there is an exploration of non-target themes (such as if you plan to use MAA to auto Mizuki, but there is still an unfinished exploration of Phantom), please end it manually.
 - MAA will not automatically select the difficulty.
 If the difficulty is not selected, it will get stuck/repeatedly enter and exit the difficulty selection interface.
 - In the settings, you can choose the team, starting operator (only one operator name), etc.